OWI with a Minor Wisconsin's Surprisingly Brutal Penalties

 Suppose, too, that you have subsequent convictions for driving while intoxicated with a minor in the car.
 One thing that you will notice is a steep increase in jail time per offense.
-A third OWI with a minor carries a maximum of 2 years; a fourth offense carries 12 years, a fifth carries 20.
+A third OWI with a minor carries a maximum of 2 years; a fourth offense carries 12 years, a fifth carries 20 (learn more about Wisconsin 5th DUI penalties).
 These penalties apply even if no one was injured.
 OWI causing injury penalties are even worse.
 In other words, an OWI with Minor is a crime that could put you in prison for decades even if nobody was harmed.
 A felony conviction will lose you your voting and 2nd Amendment Rights and damage your job prospects.
 Permanently.

 An OWI with a Child in the Car: What to Do

 Because of the harsh penalties of getting caught driving under the influence with a minor, it makes sense to be very careful about how much you have had to drink before finding yourself in that situation.
 But the fact is, an OWI (sometimes called a DUI or DWI in other states) may be a surprise even to you.
 You may feel perfectly comfortable driving and only to discover that your BAC is a hair above the legal limit after you get pulled over and breathalyzed.